 - Job, who had a very good understanding of God and attempted to squeeze Him into his framework?

 - Elihu, who spoke truthfully on what he knows and bring hope to his friend’s ear?

 THEN THE LORD ANSWERED JOB, in the final account.

-God floored Job with queries, and he got the point: Only God can define himself.
+God floored Job with His queries, and finally, Job got the point: Only God can define himself.
 In the words of Max Lucado, “You’ve got to know the alphabet before you can read, and God tells Job, “You don’t even know the ABC’s of heaven, much less the vocabulary.”
 For the first time, Job is quiet.
 He was silenced by the torrent of questions.
 God’s wisdom is beyond the grasp of Job’s understanding.
 Did Job finally get it?
 I think so… I am not worthy; I cannot answer you anything, so I will put my hand over my mouth (40:4).

 What about us today?